rogersau/pepperswebsite/faq.md

 > A: The aim of Peppers servers is to maintain a vanilla DayZ experience while incorporating quality-of-life mods.
 In some cases, mods are chosen based on community votes.

 **Q: I really like the servers.
 Is there a way to donate?**
 > A: Although the servers are expensive to operate and require significant time to manage, our preference is for community members to enjoy the maps and treat one another with civility during gameplay.
-Your participation and positive interactions are the best form of support!
+Your participation, telling others about our servers and positive interactions are the best form of support!

 **Q: Are Peppers servers PVP or PVE?**
 > A: Peppers servers are PVP.
 However, as always, interactions with others are what make DayZ an engaging experience.